NCAR/HPC-Docs/docs/environment-and-software/ncl.md

     examples of geoscientific analysis in Python.
 If your workflow depends on NCL, please reach out to [User Support](https://ncar-hpc-docs.readthedocs.io/en/latest/user-support/) to discuss plans to migrate to a supported solution.

-The NCAR HPC environment supports the use of NCAR Command Language ([NCL](http://www.ncl.ucar.edu/)) both interactively and in batch mode to analyze and visualize data.
+Within the limits of the above deprecation warning, the NCAR HPC environment currently provides the use of NCAR Command Language ([NCL](http://www.ncl.ucar.edu/)) both interactively and in batch mode to analyze and visualize data.

 As described below, to use NCL in the NCAR HPC environment you will log in to Derecho or Casper, then: